tantaman/tantaman.github.io/blog/2022-01-09-improving-code-sharing.md

 tags: [software-engineering, sharing-code]
 ---

-Sharing code between `JavaScript` & `TypeScript` projects has always been more trouble than it should be.
+Sharing code between `JavaScript` & `TypeScript` projects has always been more trouble than it should be.<!--truncate-->

 Say you create a common library and you want to use it in `N > 1` of your other projects.